bosagora/docs-bosagora-io/docs/wallet/web/03-how-to.md

 ![Add a new account](./assets/how-to-03.png)

 Copy the newly created secret key and public key.
-You can click and copy the icon to the right of each key, and you have to store the copied key in a separate storage, and click the check box below, and click the button "OK" to close this pop-up window.
+You can click and "Copy" the icon to the right of each key, store the copied key in a separate storage, click the check box below, and then click the button "OK" to close this pop-up window.

 ![Add a new account](./assets/how-to-04.png)

-You enter the secret key you copied and the name of the account, and click the button OK.
+You may enter the secret key you copied and the name of the account, and click the button "OK."

 ![Add a new account](./assets/how-to-05.png)

-Wallet adds a new account and allows the added account to be selected.
+The wallet adds a new account and allows the added account to be selected.

 <hr>

-## How to copy the public key?
+## How to Copy the Public Key?

 When you click the account at the top of the screen, a pop-up menu appears.
 There are two icons to the right of each account.